zhoupc/eLife_submission/README.md

 # CNMF-E eLife submission
 This repo supports our submission of CNMF-E work to eLife.
 All the code and data are shared for reproducible research.
-All figures shown and videos in our paper can be automatically generated using the provided code.
-The latex file for wring papers were provided as well.
-In a nutshell, you can completely reproduce a paper using  this repo.
+The figures and the videos shown in our paper can be automatically generated using the provided code.
+The latex file for writing the paper was provided as well.
+In a nutshell, you can completely reproduce our paper using  this repo.

 ## Author
 Pengcheng Zhou, Columbia University, zhoupc1988@gmail.com